Southeastern New England AVA

 Martha's Vineyard and Nantucket, are included as part of the viticultural area.
-In response to this petition, ATF proposed the Southeastern New England viticultural area in Notice No. 477 on August 4,1983 (48 FR 35462).
+In response to this petition, ATF proposed the Southeastern New England viticultural area in Notice No. 477 on August 4, 1983 (48 FR 35462).
 In that notice, ATF solicited comments on alternative names or boundaries for the proposed viticultural area.
 Notice No. 477 also proposed the "Martha's Vineyard" viticultural area the subject of a separate Treasury decision.

 The name "Southeastern New England" is descriptive of the land adjoining coastal bodies of water in eastern Connecticut, Rhode Island, and Massachusetts south of the Boston area.
 It has been used by the New England River Basins Commission to describe this portion of New England.
 No comments were addressed to the name and ATF ruled "Southeastern New England" as the name of the viticultural area.

 Overall, the Southeastern New England viticultural area encompasses approximately 2930 sqmi.
 At the outset, there were nine bonded wineries with others being established within the Southeastern New England viticultural area.
 It was estimated that there was between 200 and 300 acre of grapes with additional acreage planned in the near future.
 Vineyards are widely distributed and consist of both French Hybrid grapes and Vinifera grapes, especially Chardonnay, White Riesling, and Pinot Noir.
 The plant hardiness zone range is 6b-7b.
 Approval of the Southeastern New England viticultural area in no way affected the Martha's Vineyard viticultural area which was also proposed in Notice No. 477 and lies within the Southeastern New England AVA.

 History

 Historically, most grapes grown throughout New England have been for table use rather than for the production of wine; however, local wineries produced wine from grapes grown along the New England coast for many years prior to Prohibition.
 For example, the Devil's Food Winery in Quonset Point, Rhode Island, grew 300 acre of grapes and sold wines as far away as Chicago from 1900 until the advent of Prohibition in 1919.
 Commercial grape growing along the southern New England coast resumed in the 1960s with plantings of French Hybrid grapes in Western Connecticut.
 The relatively mild climate of the viticultural area, and availability of modern technology has enabled both French Hybrids and Vinifera grapes to grow within the area.
 Also, the passage of farm winery laws by Connecticut, Rhode Island, and Massachusetts has encouraged the planting of vineyards and establishment of wineries.
-Since the early 1960's, more than 200 acre of wine grapes have been planted in 30 commercial vineyards, and more acreage is planned.
+Since the early 1960s, more than 200 acre of wine grapes have been planted in 30 commercial vineyards, and more acreage is planned.
 Vineyards are distributed throughout the viticultural area with plantings in Stonington, Connecticut, surrounding Narragansett Bay and on the islands in the bay in Rhode Island, and in Plymouth, Norfolk, and Bristol Counties, Massachusetts, as well as on Martha's Vineyard and Nantucket Island.
 Varieties include Chardonnay, White Reisling, Pinot Noir, other Vinifera grapes, and French Hybrids.